 French Toast

-This classic French toast recipe is one of my favorite things to make for brunch.
-It doesn’t matter whether it’s a holiday or a regular old lazy weekend morning: just thinking about French toast makes my stomach start growling.
-What could be more crave-worthy than thick slices of bread with custardy middles, crisp edges, and a mound of fresh fruit on top?
+This French toast recipe is one of my favorite things to make for brunch.
+It doesn’t matter whether it’s a holiday or a regular old lazy weekend morning: just thinking about French toast makes my mouth start watering.
+What could be more crave-worthy than thick slices of bread with tender, fluffy middles, crisp edges, and a mound of fresh fruit on top?

-This French toast recipe is delightfully quick and easy, so Jack and I make it whenever we have day-old bread in the house.
+This French toast recipe is delightfully quick and easy, so I make it whenever we have day-old bread in the house.
 Still, it has the flavor of a special occasion treat.
-The eggs make it nice and rich, and cinnamon and cardamom fill it with warm, spiced flavor.
+An egg batter makes it nice and rich, and vanilla and cinnamon fill it with warm, spiced flavor.
 Top it with a drizzle of maple syrup and whatever fresh fruit happens to be in season.
 Then, dig in!

 French Toast Ingredients